-The Company will evaluate the impact of the amendments once they become applicable.
+The Company will evaluate the impact of these amendments when they become effective.

-IFRS 16 Lease liabilities related to a sale and leaseback
+IFRS 16 Lease liabilities relating to a sale and leaseback

 The amendment addresses the requirements of a seller/lessee to measure the lease liability on a sale and leaseback transaction.